oxidecomputer/oxide.rs/cli/README.md

 ## Installation

+You can find pre-built binaries for various platforms [here](https://github.com/oxidecomputer/oxide.rs/releases).
+Look for the most recent release whose version suffix matches the version of Oxide software currently deployed.
+For example, if you're running the `20240502.0` release, use `0.5.0+20240502.0`.

-Build with `cargo build --bin oxide` and add the executable in `target/debug` to your `PATH`.
+You can build the CLI yourself using `cargo build --bin oxide`; then add the executable in `target/debug` to your `PATH` or copy it to another location.

 ## Authentication

-There are two ways to authenticate against the Oxide rack using the CLI:
+To authenticate, use `oxide auth login --host my.oxide.host`.
+This will add a new profile to `$HOME/.config/oxide/credentials.toml` (and create the file if necessary).
+The profile will derive its name from the name of the Oxide Silo.

+The first time you authenticate, the `default-profile` will be set in `$HOME/.config/oxide/config.toml`.
+Edit that file to change the default later.

-- Environment variables: You can set the `OXIDE_HOST` and `OXIDE_TOKEN` environment variables.
-This method is useful for service accounts.
+If you have a token value, you may set the `OXIDE_HOST` and `OXIDE_TOKEN` environment variables.
+This method can be useful for service accounts.

-- Configuration file: When running the `oxide auth login` command, a `$HOME/.config/oxide/hosts.toml` file is generated.
-This file contains sensitive information like your token and user ID.